 Joint Ownership of an Asset

 There are various kinds of Joint Ownership.
 Several offer easy methods of preventing probate after the death of the original owner.
 For instance, you may include instructions for the holding of a title on the document that indicates your ownership.
 There’s usually no extra document required.
 After the death of one of the owners, the asset passes directly to the joint-owner – without probate.

-Types of Property Ownership to Avoid Probate
+Which Types of Property Ownership Avoid Probate?

 Joint Tenancy with the Right of Survivorship